Cubic inches per second (in3/s) | Fluid Ounces per minute (fl-oz/min) |

 1000 | 33246.6 |

-To convert cubic inches per second (in³/s) to fluid ounces per minute (fl oz/min), you need to follow these steps:
+To convert cubic inches per second to fluid ounces per minute, we'll use the following formula:

-Therefore, 1 cubic inch per second is equal to approximately 33.25 fluid ounces per minute.
+So, 1 cubic inch per second is approximately equal to 33.25 fluid ounces per minute.

 See below section for step by step unit conversion with formulas and explanations.
 Please refer to the table below for a list of all the Fluid Ounces per minute to other unit conversions.